 2. Validate the client system.
 When validating certificates, you want to make sure that there are no errors regarding your certificate or CA. Ideally, the command will simply return the string 'OK'.

+'''

-openssl verify -CApath cacerts system.my.domain/system.my.domain.pub openssl verify -CApath cacerts ldap.my.domain/ldap.my.domain.pub
+openssl verify -CApath cacerts system.my.domain/system.my.domain.pub

+'''

 3. Validate the LDAP system.